-Intuitively, $\precision{\Rule}$ is the fraction of times that the head and body of a rule are both true when the body is true in the data.\footnote{{Definition \ref{definition:precision} is equivalent to the definition of \textit{precision} in \cite{gao_differentiable_2024} and the definition of \textit{confidence} in \cite{lajus_fast_2020}.
-However, note that both these works neglect to account for symmetry and priors.}} If one considers cases where the body and head are both true as true positives (TP, i.e. the rule is satisfied), and cases where the body is true and the head is false as false positives (FP, i.e. the rule is not satisfied), then this definition is analogous to the definition of precision in classification tasks, i.e. $\precision{\Rule} = TP / (TP + FP)$.
-Useful rules should make claims that are often true, and thus have high precision.
+Intuitively, $\precision{\Rule}$ is the fraction of times that the head and body of a rule are both true when the body is true in the data.
+If one considers cases where the body and head are true as true positives TP (the rule is satisfied), and cases where the body is true but the head is false as false positives FP (the rule is not satisfied), then this definition is analogous to the definition of precision in classification tasks: $\precision{\Rule} = TP / (TP + FP)$.
+Useful rules should often be true, and thus have high precision.

-One issue with precision, as defined above, is that it underestimates how often a rule is satisfied if there are symmetries in the rule.
-We fix this issue{, which we illustrate in Appendix \ref{app:utility_examples},} by multiplying the precision by a symmetry factor:
+Precision, as defined above, underestimates how often a rule is satisfied if the rule has symmetries.
+We fix this issue, illustrated in Example \ref{example:symmetry}, by multiplying the precision by a symmetry factor.